earthly/website/blog/_posts/2021-06-16-git-branching.md

 ## Death to `develop`

 With the quality of `develop` now increased, AshelySoft can increase its release velocity.
 They even adopt a continuous deployment model where a merge into `main` causes the software to be automatically deployed.
 From there, they move to a [Canary deployment model](/blog/deployment-strategies/#canary-deployment) where a new release is tested on a small portion of web traffic before it's fully deployed.
-Once a PR is merged, Ashely just has to merge `develop` into `main` to perform a release.
+Once a PR is merged, Ashley just has to merge `develop` into `main` to perform a release.

 But what is the point of having `develop` and merging it into `main`?
 It was introduced to prevent the release of bugs by giving the software time to 'integrate', but AshelySoft is doing all the integration as part of the PR process.
 So they drop the `develop` branch.

-Ashely has come a long way but sometimes what is old is new again.
+Ashley has come a long way but sometimes what is old is new again.
 She is now back to doing trunk-based or mainline development.
 Just like when she built the first version: features go into `main`, and the HEAD of `main` is constantly released.

 ## Lessons Learned